OpenSmallworld/nv-tilecacher/README.md

 Options

-  -c, --configfile string       The name of a JSON file containing the caching definitions -h, --help                    Display usage
+  -c, --configfile string       The name of a JSON file containing the caching definitions -d, --configdir string        A directory that contains a set of JSON config files.
+Use instead of -c for
+                                multiple configs
+  -h, --help                    Display usage
   -w, --workers number          Number of workers (default 10) -o, --countonly               Whether to only count tiles or not -true or false (default false)